 Party in the Park was a huge success, gathering more than 500 guests, along with cancer survivors and their doctors at the Village of Merrick Park.
 The November 29th event featured eleven patients modeling designer fashions as they graced the runway with their world-renowned doctors who escorted them through their treatment.
 Guests were treated to food and drinks from South Florida’s top restaurants.
 Guests came from as far away as Massachusetts and Pennsylvania to support UM/Sylvester in its research and clinical mission.
 CBS4 was on hand along with other photographers and videographers.
 The event raised more than $100,000 for cancer research at UM/Sylvester.

-Today marks a momentous occasion for the University of Miami and its Miller School of Medicine as the University takes ownership of the newly renamed University of Miami Hospital.
+Today marks a momentous occasion for the University of Miami and its Miller School of Medicine as the University takes ownership of the newly renamed University of Miami Hospital and Clinics.
 Owning and operating a full-scale hospital is a first for the 55-year-old medical school.

 Julio Barredo, M.D., Toppel Family Professor and Director of the Division of Hematology/Oncology in the Department of Pediatrics, received the 2007 Micah Batchelor Award for Excellence in Children’s Health Research last night during an award ceremony and dinner at the Miller School.